Therapeutic Enema for Intussusception

 What are the limitations of Enema for Intussusception?

 An air-contrast or liquid-contrast enema may not successfully unfold the segments of the intestine.
 Some children may be too ill to undergo the procedure.
-In these cases, surgery may need to be performed to treat intussusception.
+In these cases, your child may need surgery to treat intussusception.